aws-observability/aws-application-signals-test-framework/terraform/python/ec2/default/README.md

 # CLOUDWATCH AGENT CONFIG.
 This cloudwatch-agent.json file is a version of the amazon-cloudwatch-agent fitted to the needs of the python sample app using custom metrics.
+Shown in public docs: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AppSignals-CustomMetrics.html#AppSignals-CustomMetrics-OpenTelemetry

 It handles the custom metrics through the addition of the otlp ports:
       "otlp": {